JL-III/TheatriaQuests/generators/README.md

 ### How to use

-Currently this creates a set of items that you can paste into the daily quests menu GUI.
-In the future this will automatically fill itself into the proper daily menu quest GUI.
+This automatically creates daily menu guis based on existing directories in the daily quest packages section.

 To generate the GUI items use the following in the base directory of the project.